 Vitamin E and pregnancy are interlinked to each other.
 By widening blood vessels, vitamin E prevents the clotting of blood.
-To get an adequate serving of Vitamin E, vegetable oils, nuts, cereals, and some leafy green vegetables are good sources you can consider.
+To get an adequate serving of Vitamin E eating foods rich is vitamin E is crucial.
+Foods high in vitamin E may include vegetable oils, nuts, cereals and some leafy green vegetables.

 On the other hand, high dosages of Vitamin E can act as a blood thinner which is dangerous near birth.
 Taking blood thinners may increase the risk of postpartum haemorrhage.
 The recommended daily intake during pregnancy is 7mg and this is easily achieved through diet.

 The main types of vitamin K in the human diet are Vitamin K1 and Vitamin K2.